Itineraries: A 3-Day Weekend Getaway in Philadelphia

 To get you started, here is a 3-day weekend Philadelphia itinerary that will give you a taste of some of Philly's best without making you feel burnout by the end.

-1:00 PM: Check in at the center of it all
+1:00 pM: Check in to your Philly hotel at the center of it all

 My favorite way to experience Philly is on foot.
 Traffic can get stressful (depending on the time of day) and public transit is bleh, but booking a hotel in the center of it all allows for freedom to experience whatever you want, when you want it.
 For farther sites, a quick Uber / Lyft / Taxi ride will do just fine.